 Some of the best rated 4-Star hotels include:

-For a luxury hotel experience in Georgetown the Eastern And Oriental Hotel is the most iconic.
-The E & O was established in 1885 by the Sarkies Brothers, a family that established luxury hotels across Southeast Asia, including Singapore’s famous Raffles Hotel.
+The Eastern And Oriental Hotel is the most iconic luxury hotel experience in Georgetown.
+The E & O was established in 1885 by the Sarkies Brothers, who established luxury hotels across Southeast Asia (including the Raffles Hotel in Singapore).
 In the 1920s the hotel was known as ‘The Premier Hotel East of Suez’.
 Famous guests who have visited over the years include Rudyard Kipling, Somerset Maugham, Hermann Hesse, Sir Noël Coward, Mary Pickford, Charlie Chaplin, and Michael Jackson.

-For visitors to Penang most of the places of interest lie on the north coast.
-The area in the middle of the island is mostly residential and industrial and is of little interest for tourists.
+For visitors to Penang, most of the places of interest lie on the north coast.
+The area in the middle of the island is primarily residential and industrial and is of little interest to tourists.
 The points of interest can be visited on day trips.

-Just outside the historic area is Gurney Drive, which is popular with expats living in Penang.
-The drive is on the coast facing a muddy bay that is being reclaimed and tuned into a park and new urban area.
-Depending on how the development turns out, this may become a new tourism hotspot.
+Outside the UNESCO area is Gurney Drive, which is popular with expats living in Penang.
+The drive is on the coast facing a muddy bay that is being reclaimed and turned into a park and a new urban area.
+One of the big developments here is an artificial island known as Andaman Eastern & Oriental.

-Gurney Drive used to be lined with mansions, though today only a few of those remain and it’s now home to luxury towers.
-At the end of Gurney Drive is the excellent Gurney Night Market, which as a good variety of the food that makes Penang famous.
+Gurney Drive used to be lined with mansions and it was known as Millionaires Row, though today only a few of the mansions remain.
+At the end of Gurney Drive is the excellent Gurney Night Market, which has a good variety of food that makes Penang famous.
 There are some big malls along here as well.

 [Gurney Night Market.]